 Yes, there is trash on the sidewalks.
 Yes, you have to watch your step.
 Yes, people live close together with no yards,few garages, a myriad of empty buildings waiting for bank money and investors to fix them up.
 Yes, there is noise and congestion.
 Yes, this is an urban landscape.
 Yes, there are dogs and cats sleeping on the sidewalk.
 Yes,people speak a different language.
 Yes, getting around without a car is humbling.

-On the other side of the street there is vitality and energy here.
+On the other side of the equation, there is vitality and energy here.
 People are friendly.
 You see something new on every block, every corner, every intersection.